nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 * `filter TAGNAME ; find KEYWORD1 ; find KEYWORD2`
 * `filter -s TAGNAME ; find KEYWORD1 ; find KEYWORD2`

+Note: `-s` is only relevant in the first command of the entire input string, as subsequent values are automatically chained.

 ## Graphs
 By using the following commands, users can get a visual representation of the time spent on each activity and their current progress.
 The 3 types of graphs are :